Marmelodov/PromptCrafter-API/docs/reference/endpoints/get-prompts-id.md

 layout: page
 ---

-# GET prompt by ID
+# Retrieve a prompt by ID

 Returns a [`prompt`](../resources/prompt.md) by its unique ID.
 Users can only access prompts they own.